ksu-cs-textbooks/cis300/content/appendix/vs/solutions.md

-Whenever you open a solution in Studio 2022, the Solution Explorer (which you can always find on the "View" menu) will give you a view of the structure of your solution; for example, opening the solution in the repository given in [the previous section](/appendix/vs/repos/) should result in the following being shown in the Solution Explorer:
+Whenever you open a solution in Studio 2022, the Solution Explorer (which you can always find on the "View" menu) will give you a view of the structure of your solution; for example, opening the solution in the repository given in [the previous section](/appendix/vs/repos/) may result in the following being shown in the Solution Explorer:

 <img src="initial-solution-explorer.jpg" alt="A picture of a Solution Explorer should appear here" style="zoom:67%;" />

-You will normally want to see the Solution view, which you can get by double clicking the line that ends in ".sln".
+If you see the above, you will need to change to the Solution view, which you can get by double clicking the line that ends in ".sln".
 This will give you the following view:

 <img src="solution-explorer1.png" alt="A picture of a Solution Explorer should appear
 here" style="zoom:67%;" />